 A highly evolved system of “fixers” has grown up in Lebanon, of people who set these things up for visiting news teams.
 They are a world in themselves with a definite hierarchy.
 They also generally work for organisations like the New York Times or the BBC who are not really counting the pennies.
 Foreigners like us cannot avoid it.
 Perhaps if we were here for a couple of years we could bypass this system, but we learnt quickly and painfully that we cannot at present.

 Other essentials that you need for a shoot like that one at the border – vehicle, driver, and interpreter – come as part of a package from the fixers.
-It is not really separate this package out, as the driver is an essential cog in the functioning of the system of permissions – he knows who has the list that you are on locally.
+It is not really possible to separate this package out, as the driver is an essential cog in the functioning of the system of permissions – he knows who has the list that you are on locally.

 So to get out to the border and do that shoot cost us about $700 plus consumables – petrol, food etc. I do think it was worth it: